blockchyp/developer-docs/docs/sdk-guide/index.rst

     // ISO 8601 formatted timestamp
     "timestamp": "2008-09-15T15:53:00Z",

-    // returns the name of the merchant paired with the terminal "merchantName": "Adventures Underground",
+    // Returns the name of the merchant paired with the terminal "merchantName": "Adventures Underground",

-    // returns the name assigned to the terminal "terminalName": "Cashier #1",
+    // Returns the name assigned to the terminal "terminalName": "Cashier #1",

     // Indicates whether or not the terminal request was routed through